 Becoming a BIM Coordinator typically involves experience from working in the construction or manufacturing industries with BIM tools and technology.
-While most candidates vying for the position have a college degree, experience can also open a path to a career for working with skills in BiM.
+While most candidates vying for the position have a college degree, experience can also open a path to a career for those with skills in BIM.
 The number of years a person has been working in any profession may contribute to being hired as a BIM Coordinator.

 What is a BIM Coordinator?

-BIM Coordinators are tasks with managing projects related to the construction industry.
+BIM Coordinators are tasked with managing projects related to the construction industry.
 Their jobs typically involve developing strategies, coordinating 3D modeling, collaborating with Architects, Engineers, and Project Managers, and maintaining communication among colleagues as well as clients.
-BIM Coordinators ensure that everyone involved on a project stays in lockstep with responsibilities for creating, managing, and coordinating 3D modeling from the planning stages through completing construction.
+BIM Coordinators ensure that everyone involved in a project stays in lockstep with responsibilities for creating, managing, and coordinating 3D modeling from the planning stages through to project completion.

-BIM Coordinators have to make sure that proposed concepts are viable for construction projects by thoroughly analyzing designs to make sure that they are not only aesthetically pleasing but structurally sound as well as compliant with local codes and zoning regulation through applying BIM processing.
-BIM Coordinators’ responsibilities include assuring the geometry of a design revealed through 3D modeling for examining shapes, lines, and points within design for determining structural integrity.
+BIM Coordinators have to make sure that proposed concepts are viable for construction projects by thoroughly analyzing designs to ensure they are not only aesthetically pleasing but also structurally sound and compliant with local codes and zoning regulations by applying BIM processes.
+BIM Coordinators’ responsibilities include ensuring the geometry of a design revealed through 3D modeling for examining shapes, lines, and points within the design to determine structural integrity.

 Once a plan goes forward, BIM Coordinators are responsible for supervising 2D and 3D modeling involved with construction projects related to architectural design and engineering.
-This requires working with Architects, Engineers, and Project Managers for overseeing modeling with an emphasis on structural design and MEP engineering.
+This requires working with Architects, Engineers, and Project Managers to oversee modeling with an emphasis on structural design and MEP engineering.

 Education